Setting up my own Mastodon server

 Posted on November 26, 2008.
 Reading time: 1 minutes

 I have been coding a bit the last couple of days on a plugin for the gallery system Zenphoto.
 I wasn't very happy with how the images from my gallery where indexed, and I couldn't find any other decent coded sitemap generators for Zenphoto, so I decided to create one myself.
-The result is a one-file plugin for Zenphoto, which is being activated by putting ?sitemap in the URL for your Zenphoto gallery.

 Continue reading →